egoist/vue-compile/README.md

 # vue-compile

-Pre-compile each blocks of your Vue single-file components.
+Compile the blocks in Vue single-file components to use JS/CSS instead of Babel/Sass/Stylus.

 ## Install